frioux/blog/content/posts/hugo.md

 after doing some preprocessing of the above.

-I was about ready to pull the trigger about a week ago (March 7, 2014) but I was frustrated that rebuilding my blog of about 300 posts took between thirdy seconds and a full minute, depending on settings.
+I was about ready to pull the trigger about a week ago (March 7, 2014) but I was frustrated that rebuilding my blog of about 300 posts took between thirty seconds and a full minute, depending on settings.
 I went to bed that night a little frustrated, but as I was reading I had the idea of a Go based static site generator, which could be fast, modern, easily distributable, etc.  Before